-- Adhere to vessel owner's (or managers), charterer and clients standing navigational orders and operational guidelines subject to the overall safety of the vessel. - Ensure that all contractors have received and understood the vessel induction including abandonment.
+- Adhere to IMO International Regulations for the Prevention of Collisions at Sea, UK Merchant Shipping legislation (including ensuring appropriately trained and qualified crew and personnel on board) and other primary marine legislation or codes applicable to the vessel's / JUV size. - Adhere to vessel / JUV owner's (or managers), charterer and clients standing navigational orders and operational guidelines subject to the overall safety of the vessel / JUV. - Ensure that all contractors have received and understood the vessel / JUV induction including abandonment.